fergusq/tampio/README.md

 In Tampio, as in natural languages, the block (called a list) is instead defined by using special separators that mark either continuation or ending of the list.

-After each item in the lsit except the last, there must be a separator token.
+After each item in the list except the last, there must be a separator token.
 A comma (`,`) is used when the list continues after the following item, and `ja` is used when the list ends after the following item.